chapochn/ORN-LN_circuit/README.md

 - act_odors_ORN_vs_con_NNC.py
 - act_ORN_vs_con_ORN-LN.py

-The following files with generate all the plots present in the paper:
+The following files with generate all the plots present in the paper, they are saved in plots/plots/folder_name/ (parameter in plots_import.py):
 - plots_activity.py
 - plots_activity-conn-cdf.py
 - plots_connectivity.py